osquery/foundation/docs/office-hours/20200331_meeting_notes.md

 PolyLogyx? https://github.com/polylogyx/osq-ext-bin#2-applying-filters

 A bit of a sprawling conversation about what the vision of osquery is.
-* Are we a sql engine / interface?
+* Are we a SQL engine / interface?
-* Do we want to just stream events, that gets away from the sql engine
+* Do we want to just stream events, that gets away from the SQL engine
 * There are pragmatic arguments
 * Practically speaking, you probably can't join usefully anyhow.
 So maybe we should embrace it
-* Maybe there'a some other OSS work around streaming and sqlite.
+* Maybe there'a some other OSS work around streaming and SQLite.

 ## AArch64 support